Amy Lippert, NTP

-Paleo Honey Chicken
+Paleo Honey Chicken (Whole30, Keto)

 If I could eat one thing everyday, it would be this marinated honey chicken!
 Mouthwatering umami forward flavor balanced with sweet honey and earthy garlic, this simple chicken thigh recipe is perfect for a weeknight meal!
 Serve with brown or cauliflower rice (Paleo and Whole30 option), Korean spinach and cucumber kimchi for an easy, flavorful, and balanced dinner!